mph-/lcapy/doc/expressions.rst

    >>> tau = symbol('tau', real=True)

-They are also implicitly created using Lcapy's `expr` function:
+They are also implicitly created from strings.
+For example,

    >>> v = expr('exp(-t / tau) * u(t)')

+or

+   >>> v = voltage('exp(-t / tau) * u(t)')

 Notes:

-1. Symbols created with `symbol` and `expr` are assumed to be positive, unless explicitly specified not be.
+1. By default, symbols are assumed to be positive, unless explicitly specified not to be.

-2. Redefining a symbol does change the assumptions.
+2. Redefining a symbol does not change the assumptions.
 Instead, the symbol needs to be deleted with `symbol_delete` before being redefined.

 3. There are restrictions on symbol names that can be used.
 Currently, this excludes names that are Python keywords.
 For example, `Is` is not allowed but `I_s` is valid.